googleapis/google-cloud-cpp/google/cloud/metastore/README.md

 # Dataproc Metastore API C++ Client Library

-This directory contains an idiomatic C++ client library for the [Dataproc Metastore API][cloud-service-docs], a service to The Dataproc Metastore API is used to manage the lifecycle and configuration of metastore services.
+This directory contains an idiomatic C++ client library for the [Dataproc Metastore API][cloud-service-docs], a service to manage the lifecycle and configuration of metastore services.

 While this library is **GA**, please note that the Google Cloud C++ client libraries do **not** follow [Semantic Versioning](https://semver.org/).